jsbnr/nr-terraform-multi-account-demo/readme.md

 ### State management
 One of the issues this project addresses is to split the  management of different accounts into seperate terraform state files.
 Its good practice to keep the terraform state small.
 For implemntations where there is a lot of similar or boilerplate resources deployed across many accounts its tempting to deploy them all together but this can lead to slow and unreliable changes and also is at risk of small changes having a large blast radius.

 The solution proposed in this project is to group accounts together into logical groups.
 All the accounts resources for each group are managed in the same state file.
 You can have one or many accounts in each group, remembering that they will be managed as one set of terraform resources.
+The folder structure looks like this:

 ```
-- accounts
+-accounts
 ----account-group-1
 --------(state and resources config for these accounts)
 ----account-group-2
 --------(state and resources config for these accounts)
 ----account-group-n
 --------(state and resources config for these accounts)
+-common
+----modules
+--------ExampleAlerts
+--------ExampleSynthetic
 ```

 **IMPORTANT:** It is essential that the [state file](https://developer.hashicorp.com/terraform/language/state) is managed properly and stored in a [backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration#available-backends) that supports version control.
 There are many options such as Azure and AWS S3 blob storage and the like. *This is not addressed in this sample code, state is stored locally.*